OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 URLs may include file extensions, which can also help to identify the web platform or technology.

-For example, OWASP is using PHP:
+For example, the OWASP wiki used PHP:

 ```php
 https://www.owasp.org/index.php?title=Fingerprint_Web_Application_Framework&action=edit&section=4